hpc4cmb/toast/doc/intro.rst

 Introduction
 =================================

 Telescopes which collect data as timestreams rather than images give us a unique set of analysis challenges.
 Detector data usually contains noise which is correlated in time and sources of correlated signal from the instrument and the environment.
 Large pieces of data must often be analyzed simultaneously to extract an estimate of the sky signal.
-PyTOAST evolved as a re-implementation (in Python) of an earlier codebase written in C++.
+TOAST 2.0 evolved as a re-implementation (in Python) of an earlier codebase written in C++.
 This was a pragmatic choice given the need to interface better with instrument scientists, and was made possible by improving support for Python on HPC systems.

-PyTOAST is a Python package with tools for:
+TOAST is a Python package with tools for:

     * Distributing data among many processes
     * Performing operations on the local pieces of the data